CrabMen/CMPageTitleView/README.md

 ```

 ### Manually:
-* Drag all files under `CMPageTitleView` folder into your project.
+* Drag all files under `CMPageTitleView/CMPageTitleView/Class` folder into your project.